 (1) Source: Bloomberg and Cohen & Steers.
 Based on par values of approximately 1,400 deferrable capital securities denominated in U.S. dollars, euros and British pounds, and issued in the major domestic and Eurobond markets.

 Effective duration is the approximate percentage change in price for a 100 basis point change in rates.
 Generally, Cohen & Steers uses modified duration in its investment process.
 Modified duration is the approximate percentage change in a bond’s price for a 100 basis point change in yield, assuming that the bond’s expected cash flow does not change when the yield changes.
-NOTE: Average characteristics listed in Exhibit 2 may be based on smaller universes that differ from the total amount of funds listed in each duration grouping as not all funds report all of the characteristics shown.
+NOTE: Average characteristics listed may be based on smaller universes that differ from the total amount of funds listed in each duration grouping as not all funds report all of the characteristics shown above.

 Please consider the investment objectives, risks, charges and expenses of any Cohen & Steers fund carefully before investing.
-A summary prospectus and prospectus containing this and other information may be obtained from your financial advisor, by calling 800.330.7348 or by visiting cohenandsteers.com.
-Please read the summary prospectus or prospectus carefully before investing.
+A summary prospectus and prospectus containing this and other information may be obtained by visiting cohenandsteers.com or by calling 800 330 7348.
+Please read the summary prospectus and prospectus carefully before investing.

 Data quoted represents past performance, which is no guarantee of future results.
 This presentation is for informational purposes, and reflects prevailing conditions and our judgment as of this date, which are subject to change without notice.
-It does not constitute investment advice or a recommendation or We consider the information in this presentation to be accurate, but we do not represent that it is complete or should be relied upon as the sole source of suitability for investment.
+It does not constitute investment advice or a recommendation or offer.
+We consider the information in this presentation to be accurate, but we do not represent that it is complete or should be relied upon as the sole source of suitability for investment.
 There is no guarantee that any market forecast set forth in this presentation will be realized.
 Investors should consult their tax, legal and investment professionals with respect to their individual circumstances.

 Risks of Investing in Preferred Securities.
 Investing in any market exposes investors to risks.
 In general, the risks of investing in preferred securities are similar to those of investing in bonds, including credit risk and interest-rate risk.
 As nearly all preferred securities have issuer call options, call risk and reinvestment risk are also important considerations.
 In addition, investors face equity-like risks, such as deferral or omission of distributions, subordination to bonds and other more senior debt, and higher corporate governance risks with limited voting rights.
 Risks associated with preferred securities differ from risks inherent with other investments.
 In particular, in the event of bankruptcy, a company’s preferred securities are senior to common stock but subordinated to all other types of corporate debt.
 Throughout this commentary we will make comparisons of preferred securities to corporate bonds, municipal bonds and Treasury securities.
 It is important to note that corporate bonds sit higher in the capital structure than preferred securities and therefore, in the event of bankruptcy, will be senior to the preferred securities.
 Municipal bonds are issued and backed by state and local governments and their agencies, and the interest from municipal securities is often free from both state and local income taxes.
 Treasury securities are issued by the U.S. government and are generally considered the safest of all bonds since they are backed by the full faith and credit of the U.S. government as to timely payment of principal and interest.